 Content editing is the following stage.
 When you articles edit, you are usually rearranging items in a more major fashion, involving rewriting the entire voice to match the aimed for audience of their job, for example.
 When you content edit, you are altering the design and overall feel of their job to suit the customer’s specifications and the demands of the readers.
 You may shift around chapters, rename characters, put in or take out entire scenes, etc…

-Finally, there is developmental editing.
+Finally, there is developmental editing and what is a copy editor.
 When you do so, you are coming much closer to fundamental copy editing from scratch, but you are still using the customer’s material to work from.
 There is generally plenty of stuff to edit from, but you have got to actually rework it at a vastly major method.
 You will be incorporating whole blocks of stuff, subtracting different portions, including in new scenes, new characters, new backgrounds and new details throughout.
 You basically take something that is dull and unfinished, filled with lousy stuff and redundancies and you turn it into a professional, polished job.
 Or you work with something that has good or even great ideas, but it requires completely rewritten and restyled so as to fit the customer’s and the readers’ needs far more precisely.